 This page shows you how to create a Google Kubernetes Engine (GKE) alpha cluster, which is a cluster with Kubernetes alpha features enabled in GKE.
-You can also read more about the types of clusters and about cluster architecture.
+You can also read more about cluster configuration choices and about cluster architecture.

 Before you begin